 Whether carried out internally or via a third party, this is a time-consuming, resource-intensive, and expensive process.
 This also compounds the security debt problem, which further increases your cyber risk.
 Not to mention that this practice goes completely against the notion of DevOps.

-Most legacy Dynamic Application Security Testing (DAST) solutions, used to test applications for security vulnerabilities, lack the ability to test APIs at all (whether SOAP, REST or GraphQL), which partially explains these results.
+Most legacy Dynamic Application Security Testing (DAST) solutions, used to test applications for security vulnerabilities, lack the ability to test APIs at all (whether REST or GraphQL), which partially explains these results.

 However, it is an accumulation of several limitations in legacy DAST tools that make it even harder to automate the scanning process.
 Hence the reliance on manual work, namely: